HPV in Men

 Because most HPV viruses are found in the base of the throat, it is somewhat difficult to distinguish the true symptoms of the virus's effects on the mouth.
 The most familiar result of HPV is an oral-pharyngeal (throat) cancer.
 Common symptoms include lumps in the throat, neck or base of the tongue, a persistent hoarse cough or sore throat, difficulty swallowing or eating and the weight loss often associated with these symptoms.

 HPV in men and the development of oropharyngeal cancer is about three times less prominent in females of the same age, and the cause ultimately comes from trends in those of a certain age.
-There has been a recent surge, according to Michael Medina, MD, in the younger population due to the approximately 80 percent of all sexually active people ages 14 to 44 having had oral sex.
+According to a well-researched article by India Today" Dr. Suneeta Mittal says, "Most girls who become infected with HPV do so within 2-5 years of becoming sexually active, so it is important to vaccinate before sexual debut."

 In addition, consider public education about the symptoms and causes of HPV, as well as related oral cancers, to help you identify early warning signs.

 The good news is oral cancer, when detected early, yields a prognosis for recovery that is very good.
-That's why it is so important to seek regular dental care, wherein a screening can be performed to check for mouth cancer, HPV and numerous other preventable, treatable oral conditions.
+That is why it is so important to seek regular dental care, wherein a screening can be performed to check for mouth cancer, HPV and numerous other preventable, treatable oral conditions.

 For more information about HPV and oral cancers, ask your doctor.
 Sometimes the best information about vaccines and treatment for which you're eligible can be found right in your community.